 In the previous post, I gave you a list of some of the latest and best custom ROMs for the Samsung Galaxy S3.
-I also wrote short installation method for different ROMs.
+I also wrote a short installation method for different ROMs.
 While the advanced Galaxy S3 users can easily install the ROMs with the help of short instructions, those who are new to Android and the flashing business would naturally prefer to read a detailed tutorial before they install a custom ROM to their Samsung Galaxy S3.
-The present guide will help you flash any custom ROM on your device
+The present guide will help you install custom ROM on your Galaxy S3.

 Please note that you will need to root your SGS3 before being able to install a custom ROM.
 One might ask: “Why should I go for a custom ROM?
 In fact, the reasons that draw an Android user towards custom ROMs are:

 - Integration of apps and features from other devices

 - An advanced user can further mod a custom ROM according to his taste.

 All the privileges described above come with a little price: voiding the warranty of your device.
 Flashing/installing a custom ROM to your device might prove fatal for your phone if the instructions are not followed carefully.
 Though the method described here has been tried by millions of Android phone owners successfully, we do not guarantee that you will also be like those lucky millions.
 Follow the guide at your own responsibility.